 3) 1961/2 onwards, machine stamp VAN GELDER, roughly though not exactly coinciding with the introduction of the NY label.
 Some early NY label titles still bear the second RVG machine stamp.

-It is not however a guarantee of quality as Van Gelder-mastered stampers continued to be used during the Liberty and United Artists, in some cases beyond their useful life.
+Van Gelder-mastered stampers continued to be used during the Liberty and United Artists, in some cases beyond their useful life.
 Also, Van Gelder was not the only great sound engineer, and the quality of his tape mixes was often so high it was difficult for another engineer to make a poor transfer, though some did.

 Similar hallmarkings are found on Van Gelder’s work for other labels, notably Prestige and Impulse and as Rudolf reminds me, also Debut and Savoy.